Fostering research integrity in scientific institutions and in publishing

 EMBO is a partner in RoRI, an international consortium of funders, universities and technologists.
 The group uses evidence-based approaches to experimentation to improve the way research is funded, practised, and evaluated to ensure that it benefits more people.

-The EMBO Policy programme is involved in the RoRI workstream on Randomisation.
+The EMBO Policy Programme is involved in the RoRI workstream on randomisation.

 Read the The experimental research funder’s handbook produced by EMBO with RoRI, the Swiss National Science Foundation (SNSF) and Innovation Growth Lab (IGL) at Nesta.